 Many different materials fall under the larger TPE umbrella, such as TPU (Thermoplastic Polyurethane) and TPA (Thermoplastic Polyamides).
 Generally speaking the materials are similar, all having high flexibility and the potential to be recycled through molding and extrusion.

-Most Common SLA Printing Materials
+Common SLA Materials Used in 3D Printing

 One of the oldest 3D printing processes, SLA (stereolithography) uses specific light wavelengths to cure liquid resin into a solid.
 All SLA printers use resin to print, but there are a number of different types of resin, including standard, clear and tough resin.
 All 3D print resins are toxic in liquid form, so special care needs to be taken in handling them.